Nemacolin is situated on 2,000 acres in the Laurel Highlands region of southwestern Pennsylvania. Visit our partners

-Designed by Frank Lloyd Wright, the Duncan House has had a remarkable journey.
-Built in 1957, The Wright-designed home was dismantled from its original location in Lisle, Illinois, and moved to Polymath Park Resort where a plan was put in place to reconstruct the Duncan House on Westmoreland County property.
-The Duncan House is complimented by two other Usonian-style homes that were designed for the original 1960s vision of Polymath Park by Wright’s apprentice, Peter Berndtson.
-After many months of complex craftsmanship, the home emerges as a stellar example of Wright’s Usonian designs and the culmination of his magnificent career.
-The Duncan House will be open for tours and lodging so that the Wright’s vision can be shared for years to come.
+Built in 1957, the Frank Lloyd Wright designed home was dismantled from its original location in Lisle, Illinois, and moved to Polymath Park Resort, where a plan was put in place to reconstruct the Duncan House on Westmoreland County property.
+The Duncan House is complimented by two other Usonian-style homes that were designed for the original vision of Polymath Park by Wright’s apprentice, Peter Berndtson.
+After many months of complex craftsmanship, the home is as a stellar example of Wright’s Usonian designs.

 Built in the summer of 1754, Fort Necessity is the site of the inaugural French and Indian War, which would set the stage for the American Revolution.
 Visit the battle site where a young George Washington was soundly defeated.
 Wander through the Visitor’s Center, a reconstructed Fort Necessity and the Mt.
 Washington Tavern.
 A must-see for history enthusiasts!
 Located just 10 minutes from Nemacolin Woodlands Resort, the park is open daily with guided tours available.